RodoJML/CPS353_SoftwareEngineering_Project/README.md

 Objective: Web app to rate and share feedback on the different meals served at the universities dining halls.

+⚠️ LOOK AT THE "DEVELOPMENT" BRANCH FOR THE COMPLETE PROJECT

 Developed using:

         M.E.R.N stack